Richard's Brew Guide

 Comparison showing a small pinch of regular tea next to a generous handful of NooTea leaf

-Roughly speaking, think around ten times the amount you'd normally use for a cup of tea.
+Roughly ten times what you'd use for an ordinary cup of tea.
+It looks like too much.
+It isn't.

-Brew 2 loose leaf amount shown in palm of hand - about a heaped tablespoon
+Brew 2 loose leaf amount shown in palm of hand - a generous small handful

 Digital scale showing NooTea leaf weighing approximately 10-12g